facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 * Average Lagging
 * Differentiable Average Lagging

-For text, the latency will be evaluated on detokenized text.
-For speech, the latency the will be evaluated based on milliseconds
+For text, the unit is detokenized token.
+For speech, the unit is millisecond.